 I recently wrote about my Homemade Laundry Detergent recipe, including photos and an update here.
 The ingredients are still the same: washing soda, borax and Blue Dawn.
 I make three gallons at a time, for about $1.50 total.
 Because it is not concentrated I get about 48 loads (1 cup per load) from three gallons.

 Washing soda contains just one all natural ingredient: sodium carbonate (which is not edible and should never be confused with sodium bicarbonate which is baking soda).
-Soda ash, used in swimming pools to lower the pH, contains just one all-natural ingredient: sodium carbonate.
+Soda ash, used in swimming pools to raise the pH, contains just one all-natural ingredient: sodium carbonate.
 Bingo!